 Between March 2023 – March 2024 I visited:

-• Everglades National Park ($30)
+- Everglades National Park ($30)

-• Big Cypress National Preserve (no fee)
+- Big Cypress National Preserve (no fee)

-• Dry Tortugas National Park ($15 pp x2)
+- Dry Tortugas National Park ($15 pp x2)

-• Congaree National Park (no fee)
+- Congaree National Park (no fee)

-• Fort Sumter and Fort Moultrie National Historic Park ($10pp x2)
+- Fort Sumter and Fort Moultrie National Historic Park ($10pp x2)

-• Fort Matanzas National Monument (no fee)
+- Fort Matanzas National Monument (no fee)

-• Castillo de San Marcos National Monument ($15pp x2)
+- Castillo de San Marcos National Monument ($15pp x2)

-• Crystal River National Preserve (saved $5)
+- Crystal River National Preserve (saved $5)

-• Zion National Park ($20pp x4)
+- Zion National Park ($20pp x4)

-• Bryce Canyon National Park ($35)
+- Bryce Canyon National Park ($35)

-• Glen Canyon National Recreation Area ($30)
+- Glen Canyon National Recreation Area ($30)

-• Grand Canyon National Park ($35)
+- Grand Canyon National Park ($35)

 Was it Worth It? + My Savings

 Regardless, I think just knowing I had the pass inspired me to plan more National Park trips than I would have without the pass.
-For example, even though Congaree National Park has no fees, I honestly do not think I would have had it on my radar if I wasn’t already looking into planning more national park trips.
+For example, even though Congaree National Park has no fees, I honestly do not think I would’ve had it on my radar if I wasn’t already looking into planning more national park trips.
 I probably would not have planned to visit Zion, Bryce, and Grand Canyon National Parks so soon if I wasn’t trying to get one last trip in before my pass expired.

 If you’re planning to visit at least three national parks in a year, I’d absolutely recommend getting the pass.
-It will pay for itself, and it might even inspire you to plan for national park trips and explore the sites in your area.
+It will pay for itself, and it might even inspire you to plan more national park trips and explore the sites in your area.

 Will I Be Renewing My America the Beautiful Pass?